arac-codespace/pr_cores/README.md

 ---

 # Comments:
-I actually intended to use a 3D JS library in an attempt to display the spacial arrangement of the core data on a map.
+I actually intended to use a 3D library in an attempt to display the spacial arrangement of the core data on a map.
 Unfortunately, my computer's not quite strong enough to deal with 3D visualizations so I'll put this project on hold.

 ---
 # References: